 Iconic brands tap into the archetypal essence of things.

 Tiffany & Co. should consider what else it might have to offer the consumer.
 It’s in its DNA to travel the globe looking for one-of-a-kind ideas for the luxury lifestyle – dining room table, desktop, and other places.
 Unique items to gift that are as precious as their recipient.

 The lifestyle category encompasses a larger range than fashion alone.
 The luxury consumer has always appreciated aesthetic far beyond its fashion and style.
 Today, the mainstream consumer increasingly does so as well.

 In the past decade, many American brands have shifted to what has sold in the past -- to their own demise and turmoil.
 It has essentially created a market of similarity and redundancy, where the consumer then motivates by price and not originality or access.

 It’s largely why so many foreign brands like Zara and Net-a-Porter have been able to take sales from American brands.
 They offer something different in a sea of sameness.
 When they do offer what can be found everywhere, they often win the battle of price.

 Luxury consumers have always appreciated aesthetics far beyond fashion and style.

 Gucci was down in sales and market position a few years ago.
 Today its product is highly unique.
 Extraordinarily different.
 The media and industry are applauding its ability to turn itself around.
 Market and product differentiation are powerful.

-Tiffany & Co. history is rooted in originality.
+Tiffany & Co. history is rooted in rarity (rarity is one of the conditions for beauty).
 It should reconsider celebrity faces and new storefronts and find its way back here first -- then determine its efforts and initiatives.